Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Methods

-It is interesting to note that the overall population (across taxonomic groups) exhibits a positive correlation between $p_V$ and $G_V$ (\autoref{fig:albG}).
-Within each taxonomic group this correlation is absent or is slightly inverse.
-Such a scenario is an example of Simpson's statistical paradox\footnote{Simpson's paradox describes a situation in which a dataset exhibits correlations across the entire sample that are statistically distinguishable from sample correlations within groups.} \citep{Simpson51,Yule1903}.
-We briefly note this paradox for future works that may investigate the complex relationship between $p_V$, $G_V$, and regolith grain-scale size across different spectral/compositonal groups.

 We assign ordinary chondrite and carbonaceous chondrite material properties to S-complex (including one O-type) and C-complex (excluding Ch-type) asteroids, respectively.
 We associate the low-density CM chondrites with Ch and B-type, and CI chondrites with P-type asteroids.
 Our object set contains a few D-types (color or spectral classification) for which we assume a P-type composition that most likely reflects the primitive compositions of these asteroids.
 Asteroids classified as K-type (and Xk-type) have been shown to be related to CO, CV, and CK meteorites \citep{Burbine_etal01b,Clark_etal09}, and can mostly be found among the Eos family \citep{MotheDiniz_etal08} in our sample.
 The V-type association to the HEDs, a basaltic a chondrite meteorite class, has been well established.
-E-type (Tholen) and Xe-type (Bus-DeMeo) asteroids have a well-established connection to Aubrites (enstatite achondrites) because of their high albedos.
-Enstatite chondrties, which have a distinct thermal conductivity compared to other meteorite groups \autoref{fig:kheatcap} can be related to M-types \citet{Clark_etal04}.
-On the other hand, M-types that have been identified as having a high radar albedo or a high thermal inertia may have a high FeNi metal content.
-The thermal conductivity ($k_\mathit{grain}$), grain density ($\rho_\mathit{grain}$), heat capacity ($c_s$), Young's modulus ($E$), and Poisson's ratio ($\mu$) for all aforementioned groups are shown in \autoref{tab:table2.2}.
-Below, we describe how these properties were chosen for each spectral group and analyze data from many sources, when appropriate, to account for temperature and porosity effects.
+E-type (Tholen) and Xe-type (Bus-DeMeo) asteroids have a well-established connection to aubrites (enstatite achondrites) because of their high albedos.